-Consecutive Water System: A public water system which obtains all of its water from another public water system and resells the water to a person, provides treatment to meet a primary MCL or provides drinking water to an interstate carrier.
+Consecutive Water System: A public water system which obtains all of its water from another public water system and resells the water to a person, provides treatment to meet a primary MCL, MRDL or treatment technique or provides drinking water to an interstate carrier.
 The term does not include bottled water and bulk water systems.